nirmeshk/BasicExpressSite/readme.md

 ##### The ability to monitor the deployed application (using at least 2 metrics) and send alerts using email or SMS (e.g., smtp, mandrill, twilio).
 An alert can be sent based on some predefined rule.

-- When we want to begin moninoring for our web application, we run <code>node monitoring.js <port> <proxy></code>
+- When we want to begin moninoring for our web application, we run <code>node monitoring.js {port} {isCanary} </code>
-  where we can set the port to check for a running web appication and indicate where there is a canary release to check by passing a value to the proxy parameter.
+  where we can set the port to check for a running web appication and indicate where there is a canary release to check by passing any value to the positional isCanary parameter.

 - The web application that we want to monitor will maintain it's original start time and the number of requests that it receives.
-- Our monitoring application sends a request the the application for this
+- Our monitoring application sends a request the the application for this.
 ![Monitoring screencast](http://i.imgur.com/FSX8QL1.gif)

 ##### The ability to perform a canary release: Using a proxy/load balancer server, route a percentage of traffic to a newly staged version of software and remaining traffic to a stable version of software.
 Stop routing traffic to canary if alert is raised.
 - In our application, we have designated port 3000 as where the stable server lives, and 3005 is where a canary releases will be.
 The only difference between deploying to the stable port and the canary port is the port forwarding option in the docker run commands.
 Deploying to stable is `docker run -d -p 3000:3000 ncsu/deploy_server` and deploying to canary is `docker run -d -p 3005:3000 ncsu/canary_server`.
 - We run our proxy on port 8081.
 Every time a request comes in, we output if the canary is still healthy and where we forward the request to, and then forward the request.
 Assuming the canary is healthy, we forward 10% of requests to the canary server.
 On port 8082, we run a small express application that has endpoints for setting the health for the canary.
 ![Canary Release screencast](https://i.imgur.com/mAXTcTM.gif)
+- In this screencast we build and run the canary server, then start the proxy.
+We show that the canary is healthy and that a small percentage of requests to the proxy go to the canary server.
+Then, we start monitoring the canary server on port 3005 and since the latency exceeds the specified amount of 78 ms, a POST request is sent to port 8082 to say the canary is broken.
+After this, the canary is not healthy and so the proxy stops forwarding requests to it.